Frequently Asked Questions

 Yes, we encourage prospective students to contact the specific department you are interested in for more information.
 A list can be found here.

-Should I contact faculty members prior to applying for the program for support for my application?
+Should I contact faculty members prior to applying for support for my application?

-No, it is not necessary to contact Penn faculty prior to applying for your program.
-If you have questions about the program, courses, or research, you are welcome to reach out to the department/s of interest.
+Generally speaking, it is not necessary to contact Penn faculty prior to applying for your program; however, doctoral applicants may choose to do so to identify a Principal Investigator for research.
+Otherwise, if you have questions about the program, courses, or research, you are welcome to reach out to the department/s of interest.
 You can find their information here.

 I have a question not covered here.
 Who can I contact?